-Relevant staff have completed food hygiene training and the correct procedures are in place and followed wherever food is prepared and stored.
+All relevant staff have completed food hygiene training and the correct procedures are in place and followed wherever food is prepared and stored.

-People have accurate nutrition and hydration assessments for eating and drinking which are carried out by trained staff.
+People have accurate nutrition and hydration assessments for eating and drinking which are carried out by knowledgeable staff.